 Authentication With PAM

-Procedure: Configure SSSD
+Procedure: Configuring SSSD

 1. In the Uyuni Web UI, navigate to Users Create User and enable a new or existing user to authenticate with PAM.

 2. Check the Pluggable Authentication Modules (PAM) checkbox.
-It is below the password and password confirmation fields.

 3. Configure SSSD in the container.
 Connect inside the container using: